Lafayette College has a variety of programs for supporting research activities that incorporate students.

 Student Conference Travel

 Students who have undertaken original research are eligible to apply for travel support up to $600 to present the results of their research at a professional meeting.
 (There is a separate process for students interested in presenting at the National Conference on Undergraduate Research.)
-Normally, departments are expected to pay the costs of conference registration, and students are expected to pay their own meal costs.
-In exceptional circumstances ARC may fund a student for two trips in an academic year (including NCUR).
+Normally, departments are expected to pay the costs of conference registration and students’ meals.
+In exceptional circumstances RSC may fund a student for two trips in an academic year (including NCUR).

 Please note: The College has policies and procedures for student travel for research and for attending conferences.
 If student travel is involved in your project, please consult: